bot-app/trading/docs/freqai-configuration.md

 # Configuration

-FreqAI is configured through the typical [Freqtrade config file](configuration.md) and the standard [Freqtrade strategy](strategy-customization.md).
+FreqAI is configured through the typical [Trading config file](configuration.md) and the standard [Trading strategy](strategy-customization.md).
 Examples of FreqAI config and strategy files can be found in `config_examples/config_freqai.example.json` and `trading/templates/FreqaiExampleStrategy.py`, respectively.

 ## Setting up the configuration file